 ‘DeFi’ stands for Decentralized Finance, and that’s exactly what it is.
 DeFi removes a centralized system, third party, or middleman when it comes to interacting with and growing your finances.
 The Ethereum DeFi ecosystem is ruled by smart contracts that execute commands automatically through immutable and community-audited code.
 To facilitate interaction with these contracts, DeFi platforms create decentralized applications, called DApps, that serve as front-end interfaces.
 Some DeFi projects employ governance models, putting power back in the hands of the global communities that use them.

-The main benefit of using a decentralized financial system lies in having full control over your funds and information.
-In centralized systems, all funds and data are gathered under the control of a single governance body, such that the user is completely at the will of the governing party, unable to make any decisions about their money unless they follow strict rules and guidelines (which can also change at a moment’s notice).
+The main benefit of using a decentralized financial system lies in having full control over your assets and information.
+In centralized systems, all assets and data are gathered under the control of a single governance body, such that the user is completely at the will of the governing party, unable to make any decisions about their money unless they follow strict rules and guidelines (which can also change at a moment’s notice).

-In DeFi systems, not only do all funds and information remain in the hands of the user, but the decisions about the project are often put in the hands of the community in the form of a vote-based system.
+In DeFi systems, not only do all assets and information remain in the hands of the user, but the decisions about the project are often put in the hands of the community in the form of a vote-based system.

 The Rewards of DeFi:

 - Your information remains yours and no one else’s